Meulengracht/MollenOS/README.md

 ## Getting started <a name="getting-started"></a>

 ### Environment variables <a name="env-variables"></a>
-Before you setup anything you must setup environmental variables that are used by the project.
+Before you set up anything you must set up environmental variables that are used by the project.
 This is only true if you do not do development with a docker container.

 | Variable              | Required | Description             |